 13. Do you need a new URL?

 Depending on the client’s technical sophistication, you might first need to explain what a URL is and how it’s related to the website (i.e., it’s the website’s address).
-If the client does need a new URL, who will be responsible for securing the domain?
+If the client does need a new URL, who will be responsible for checking domain availability?
 Maybe they will need your advice.

 14. Do you need hosting?